bjpop/gurita/docs/_sources/line.rst.txt

 .. code-block::

- --row COLUMN, -r COLUMN
+ --frow COLUMN
- --col COLUMN, -c COLUMN
+ --fcol COLUMN
- --colwrap INT
+ --fcolwrap INT

 Line plots can be further divided into facets, generating a matrix of line plots, where a numerical value is further categorised by up to 2 more categorical columns.